-

 Chester City

-Neil Fisher joined Bangor under manager John King having made over 130 Football League appearances for Bolton and Chester.
-After turning out for Bangor in the WP (10 appearances) and Europe, and coast rivals Connahs Quay (7), Neil went back to Chester under the management of Kevin Ratcliffe for whom he made a further 191 League appearances plus 33 cup matches.
-More recently Neil played for Leigh RMI.
+After turning out for Bangor in 1998-99 the Welsh Premier (10 appearances), Neil then joined coast rivals Connahs Quay (7), Neil rejoined Chester under the management of Kevin Ratcliffe for whom he scored nine goals in a further 191 League appearances plus 33 cup matches.

 A quiet, determined character Neil went about his business in a unfussy but effective manner.